"""Landlab component for overland flow using a local implicit solution to the

 Landlab ModelGrid object

 Precipitation rate, mm/hr.
-The value provided is divided by

-Manning roughness coefficient; units depend on depth_exp.
+Manning's roughness coefficient(s); units depend on depth_exp.

-changing_topo : boolean, optional (defaults to False)
+changing_topo : boolean, optional

 Flag indicating whether topography changes between time steps

-depth_exp : float (defaults to 1.5)
+depth_exp : float

 Exponent on water depth in velocity equation (3/2 for Darcy/Chezy,